- As low as $315/Night

 The Neighborhood:

 The Elliotborough/Cannonborough district of downtown Charleston.
 With its friendly neighbors, comfortable eateries, and tree lined streets, our neighborhood will immerse you in Charleston’s classic charm.
 This home is ideal for a family or group seeking a fun, culinary and cultural vacation.
-Popular dining spots in the neighborhood include Xiao Bao Biscuit, Fuel, Chubby Fish, R Kitchen and the Warehouse for drinks.
-Our guests and neighbors also rave about Browns Court Bakery.
-We recommend going here for a cup of locally-roasted coffee and their delicious cookies and cakes.
-The home is only a short walk from the very fashionable King Street where you will find a multitude of great stores – including antique stores, book stores and fashion stores – as well as buzzing eateries and bars.
+Popular dining spots in the neighborhood include Xiao Bao Biscuit, Fuel, Porchetta Shop, Southbound, R Kitchen, Chubby Fish and many more!
+Our guests and neighbors also rave about Welton's Tiny Bakeshop and Kudu Coffee.
+We recommend going to either for a cup of locally-roasted coffee or their delicious cookies and cakes.
+The home is only a short walk from the very fashionable King Street where you will find a multitude of great stores – including antique stores, book stores and fashion stores – as well as countless buzzing eateries and bars.

 Getting Around: